Scaling Search Relevance: Augmenting App Store Ranking with LLM-Generated Judgments: Offline Experimental Evaluation

 \subsubsection{Experimental Setup}

-We compare two models: \begin{enumerate} \item{\textbf{prod}: The production model, trained using the behavioral labels from the aggregated App Store logs and the limited set of textual labels from human judges.} \item{\textbf{llm-augmented}: The \texttt{prod} model, with its training data further augmented by millions of LLM-generated labels generated as described in Section~\ref{sec:offline_llm}.} \end{enumerate} We hold out a validation set to measure performance using the NDCG@k metric \cite{jarvelin2002cumulated}.
+We compare two models: \begin{enumerate} \item{\textbf{\texttt{prod}}: The production model, trained using the behavioral relevance labels from the aggregated App Store logs and the limited set of textual relevance labels from human judges.} \item{\textbf{\texttt{llm-augmented}}: The \texttt{prod} model, with its training data further augmented by millions of LLM-generated textual relevance labels generated as described in Section~\ref{sec:offline_llm}.} \end{enumerate} We hold out a validation set to measure performance using the NDCG@k metric~\cite{jarvelin2002cumulated}.
 The relevance score for each item used in the NDCG calculation is defined differently for each objective: for textual relevance, it is the judgment provided from a human judge; for behavioral relevance, it is a score derived from aggregated user clicks and downloads.
-Note that the judgments used for computing the NDCG@k for the textual relevance are not included in the ones we used for finetuning and validation of the LLM relevance labels, as they are two distinct sets.
+Note that the judgments used for computing the NDCG@k for the textual relevance are disjoint from those used for fine-tuning and validation of the LLM relevance labels; these are distinct, non-overlapping sets.